-Previous professional animal and/or infectious disease handling background is valuable, but absolutely not required.
+Previous professional animal and/or infectious disease handling background is valuable, but not required.

-3. Follow established standard operating procedures in providing basic animal care including cleaning & sanitizing of animals’ enclosures & items used by animals
+3. Follow established standard operating procedures for providing basic animal care including cleaning and sanitizing of animals’ enclosures & items used by animals

 Days Available: 7 days a week

 Hours Available: From 8:30 am to 11:00 am

 Machines, tools or other equipment that may be used: